patriciogonzalezvivo/sims2014/01-setup.md

 ## 1. Download and Install openFrameworks and IDE

 Go to [openFrameworks.cc/download](http://openframeworks.cc/download/) and download the right OF version for your platform.
 Close to it you will find a nice tutorial of how to install it.
-Please install the ```openFrameworks``` folder on your Desktop in order everybody have it in the same place ```~/Desktop/openFrameworks```.
+Please install the ```openFrameworks``` folder on your Desktop so that everyone has it in the same place ```~/Desktop/openFrameworks```.

-OpenFrameworks is essentially a toolbox, you need to get familiarize with it tools, for that you should spend a significative amount of time compiling, checking and understanding each single example.
+OpenFrameworks is essentially a toolbox, you need to become familiar with its tools.
+To become familiar with oF, you should spend a significative amount of time compiling, checking and understanding each single example.

-A really good material you should read to know OF's folder structure together with your IDE interface is the [Chapter 03: Setup and Project Structure](https://github.com/openframeworks/ofBook/blob/master/03_setup_and_project_structure/chapter.md) of the OFBOOK.
+An important material you need to read to know OF's folder structure together with your IDE interface is [Chapter 03: Setup and Project Structure](https://github.com/openframeworks/ofBook/blob/master/03_setup_and_project_structure/chapter.md) from the OFBOOK.

-## 2. Install Git and these repository
+## 2. Install Git and this repository

 On a Linux Machine you just need to type: